 Getting the best advantages of an adjustable standing desk doesn't have to mean investing in an entirely new desk.
-Models like the Varidesk Prodesk Pro Plus provide you with a riser that can be situated directly on your existing desk to provide you with the benefits of standing and sitting for a retail price of under $400.
+Models like the Varidesk Prodesk Pro Plus provide you with a riser that can be placed directly on your existing desk to provide you with the benefits of both standing and sitting for a retail price of under $400.
 This standing riser desk even gives you two different levels to work with, and the smaller of the two is still large enough to comfortably support dual monitors.

 4. ApexDesk Elite Series 71″ W Electric Standing Desk